Memory management and persistence in Aiven for Valkey™

 Example

-If the forked process took 4 minutes to perform the task, with new data written at 5 megabytes per second, the system memory usage can increase by approximately 1.2 gigabytes during that time.
+If the forked process took 4 minutes to write the RDB snapshot to disk, with new data written at 5 megabytes per second, the system memory usage can increase by approximately 1.2 gigabytes during that time.

 If memory usage exceeds the available memory to the extent that a swap is required, the node may become unresponsive and require replacement.